Algeria • UNESCO World Heritage Site

 Expansive Desert Wilderness

-Experience the vast scale and remote beauty of one of Africa's largest protected desert wilderness areas, where 72,000 square kilometres of sandstone plateau extend across southeastern Algeria.
-The immense landscape features dramatic variations in terrain, from towering rock formations to expansive sand plains, creating constantly changing vistas across the horizon.
-The isolation and minimal human development preserve authentic desert wilderness characteristics increasingly rare in our modern world.
-Multi-day trekking expeditions reveal how the landscape transitions between different geological zones, whilst night skies unpolluted by artificial light offer extraordinary astronomical viewing.
-This wilderness character protects both the prehistoric rock art and natural ecosystems from the pressures of modern development, maintaining Tassili n'Ajjer as one of Earth's most pristine desert environments.
+Experience the vast scale and remote beauty of one of Africa's largest protected desert wilderness areas, where 72,000 square kilometers of sandstone plateau extend across southeastern Algeria.
+The immense landscape features dramatic variations in terrain, from towering rock formations to expansive sand plains, creating constantly changing vistas.
+The isolation preserves authentic desert wilderness characteristics increasingly rare in our modern world.
+Multi-day trekking expeditions reveal how the landscape transitions between geological zones, while night skies unpolluted by artificial light offer extraordinary astronomical viewing.
+This wilderness character protects both the prehistoric rock art and natural ecosystems from modern development pressures.
+Pro tip: Plan expeditions during new moon periods (check lunar calendar) for optimal stargazing and astrophotography in the Sahara's pollution-free night skies.

 Frequently Asked Questions